mheob/include-fussball-de-widgets/readme.txt

 * Initial release.

 == Upgrade Notice ==
-* Add WPBakery Page Builder exception for loading inside tabs.
+* Add the possibility for using custom css classes.
+* Add `wp-blocks` class to increase css hierarchy.